jcsnider431/web-Sprint-Challenge-User-Interface-and-Git/README.md

 3. What are the 4 areas of the box model?
 The four areas are Margin, Border, Padding, and content
 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
-It runs perndicular to the main axis
+It runs perpindicular to the main axis on the cross axis

 5. Explain why git is valuable to a team of developers.
 Git is useful because many developers can work on a project at once and push saves to a repository that will catalog them if need to revert to pervious save.